Mino (rapper): 2018–present: Solo debut and critical acclaim

 On October 7, 2021, it was announced that Mino will be holding his first ever solo concert, entitled "Maniac" on November 19.
 The event will be held simultaneously in-person at Seoul's Olympic Hall and online as part of 'YG Palm Stage 2021'.
 During Mino's solo concert, he shared the stage with Bobby from Ikon and Winner bandmate, Kang Seungyoon.
 Those in attendance at the concert included Mino's Winner bandmates Jinwoo and Seunghoon, Twice's Jeongyeon, YG labelmates from Treasure and IKon, and Blackpink's Jennie.

 After the concert, Mino announced that he would be releasing his third studio album To Infinity and its lead single "Tang!" on December 7, 2021.
 To Infinity topped the iTunes Album charts in 14 countries on the day of its release.
 Artists featured on the album include ILLBOI, Gaeko, Bobby, sogumm, and sunwoojunga.

-On July 21, 2022, it was announced that Mino would be attending the 'Start Art Fair Seoul 2022' held at The Seoul Lightium, Seongdong-gu, Seoul from September 1–6.
+On July 21, 2022, it was announced that Mino would be attending the 'Start Art Fair Seoul 2022' held at The Seoul Lightium, Seongdong District, Seoul from September 1–6.

 In August, Mino made his debut with the Netflix film Seoul Vibe, which was Mino's big screen debut.